sushil2601/javaScript_practise/REACT.md

 Ans :-
     .The useEffect Hook in react is used to perform side effects in functional components.

-    .Ex:- data fetching from API, subscriptions or any other operation that needs to be performed after the component has been rendered.
+    .Ex:- data fetching, subscriptions, or DOM manipulation  or any other operation that needs to be performed after the component has been rendered.

     .It serves the same purpose as componentDidMount,componentDidUpdate and componentWillUnMount lifecycles methods in React classes.but it unified in to a single API.